Filter Press

 RequiredP Outlet streams will be at the user specified pressure.

 LowMassFlowFrac / LowQmFrac Input This field is only visible if the IgnoreLowQm option is selected.
-This is the amount any stream contributes to the total flow.
-For example, if the total feed to the tank is 10 kg/s, and this field is set to 1%.
+This is the amount required for any stream to contribute to the total flow when calculating the mixture pressure.
+For example, if the total feed to the unit is 10 kg/s, and this field is set to 1%.
 Then any feed streams with less than 0.1 kg/s will be ignored in the pressure calculations.

 PressureReqd / P_Reqd Input This field is only visible if the RequiredP method is chosen.
 This is user specified pressure.